dgopal01/insightsphere-dashboard/START_HERE.md

-# 🚀 START HERE - AI Metrics Portal
+# 🚀 START HERE - InsightSphere Dashboard

+Welcome!
+This guide will get you up and running quickly.

 ## Quick Start (Local Development)

-The fastest way to get started without AWS deployment:
+The fastest way to start developing:

 ### Step 1: Install Dependencies